karthik-d/type-inference-tools-playground/README.md

 - Cloned as a Git Submodule
 - Installed using pip, as `pip install ./HiTyper/`
 - To experiment with its source code, make changes in the submodule and reinstall with pip
+- To generate TDGs as PDFs, there is a dependecy on GraphViz.
+Install it as a binary on the system, for instance, using apt: `$apt-get install graphviz`

 #### Dependencies